ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok-mx9596-c/_sources/OK-MX9596-C_Linux6_6_3_User_Compilation_Manual.md.txt

 ![Image](./images/OK-MX9596-C_Linux6_6_3_User_Compilation_Manual/1718869588749_a1495548_d40f_4bae_904f_8bbbc2fe79c3.png)

-Solution:Right clickon my computer to manageservices and applicationservices, and turn on all services related to VMware.
+Solution: Right click on my computer to manage services and application services, and turn on all services related to VMware.
 After the service has started successfully, restart the virtual machine; or hang the virtual machine first, wait for it to start, and then continue to run the hung virtual machine.

 ![Image](./images/OK-MX9596-C_Linux6_6_3_User_Compilation_Manual/1718869589005_ef1fc363_0dd2_4630_9776_43ba22bbf91c.png)